solana-labs/solana/docs/src/terminology.md

 A fraction of a [block](terminology.md#block); the smallest unit sent between [validators](terminology.md#validator).

+## signature

+A 64-byte ed25519 signature of R (32-bytes) and S (32-bytes).
+With the requirement that R is a packed Edwards point not of small order and S is a scalar in the range of 0 <= S < L.

 ## slot

 The period of time for which a [leader](terminology.md#leader) ingests transactions and produces a [block](terminology.md#block).